hmil/ci-sweng-test/README.md

 =================
 CI tests for django + android

-This line was introduced in a pull request
+This line was introduced in a PR